yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

 ![Tinderbox Screenshot](bbg_img/tinderbox.jpg)

 This display is so useful that we wanted a physical version in our office to monitor the build status more easily.
-Started as a side project during my first few weeks of interning at The FreeBSD Foundation, it finally met our expectation to become a useful LED display of the current [FreeBSD CI](https://ci.freebsd.org/) (continuous integration) build status, and is running 24/7 in our Kitchener office, proudly served on FreeBSD on a BeagleBone Green.
+What started as a side project during my first few weeks of interning at The FreeBSD Foundation, has become a useful LED display of the current [FreeBSD CI](https://ci.freebsd.org/) (continuous integration) build status, and is running 24/7 in the Foundation Kitchener office, proudly running FreeBSD on a BeagleBone Green.

 ## Prerequisites